-Differentiating from dedicated astrophotography cameras normally used on telescopes, the Canon EOS Ra interlinks the rest of Canon’s RF mirrorless system, resulting in an array of interchangeable lenses.
-With a familiar feel for existing EOS R users, the camera is essentially a Canon EOS R with some adjustments, meaning the unit doubles up nicely as a second camera for landscape/nightscapers who use two units.
+Differentiating from dedicated astrophotography cameras normally used on telescopes, the Canon EOS Ra interlinks with the rest of Canon’s RF mirrorless system, resulting in an array of interchangeable lenses.
+With a familiar feel for existing EOS R users, the camera is essentially a Canon EOS R with some adjustments, meaning the unit doubles up nicely as a second camera for landscape/nightscapers who use two bodies.

 Kit lens: N/A sold with or without EF converter

 Lens mount: RF (can use EF with converter)

 ISO range: 100 – 40000 (50 – 102400 expandable)

 Size: 5.3 x 3.9 x 3.3 in

 The camera also doubles up for everyday use for those only using one camera who have a predominant interest in the night sky (albeit with a few notable minor color casts here and there).
 However, it makes it an attractive product, being a multipurpose unit with which users can easily take daytime shots, and later venture to dark sky sites to really put the Canon EOS Ra through its paces.

 The Canon EOS Ra is a camera that has been designed specifically for astrophotographers, so should be a certainty on our list of the best cameras for astrophotography (opens in new tab).
 It can also be used for everyday photography due to Canon’s in-camera white balance firmware.